 Contracts, of course, are only as good as their enforcement.
 In FY14, DHCF initiated a comprehensive review process to assess and evaluate the performance of the MCOs.
-Each quarter, DHCF plans to publicly release a performance review of the MCOs to address issues including the MCO's financial health, their ability to meet the administrative requirements for plan management, whether each plan has adequate provider networks, each plan's medical spending across various health service categories. whether members are accessing primary care and to what extent members are using emergency rooms for non-emergency purposes.
-With the release of its first report in February 2014, DHCF sent a message to the MCOs that it intends to vigorously enforce its contracts.
-DBH leadership is also meeting regularly with MCO mental health staff to discuss issues related to mental health and improved utilization of mental health services.
-15 This level of oversight, transparency and coordination is critical to ensuring MCOs meet children's mental health needs.
+Each quarter, DHCF plans to publicly release a performance review of the MCOs to address issues including the MCO's financial health, their ability to meet the administrative requirements for plan management, whether each plan has adequate provider networks, each plan's medical spending across various health service categories, whether members are accessing primary care and to what extent members are using emergency rooms for non-emergency purposes.14 With the release of its first report in February 2014, DHCF sent a message to the MCOs that it intends to vigorously enforce its contracts.
+DBH leadership is also meeting regularly with MCO mental health staff to discuss issues related to mental health and improved utilization of mental health services.15 This level of oversight, transparency and coordination is critical to ensuring MCOs meet children's mental health needs.

 Despite these positives steps by both DBH and DCHF, the number of children accessing care still remains too low.
 Although it has been difficult for years to assess how many children are receiving mental health services. this year both DBH and DHCF have made progress in reporting more useful and transparent data about the number of children receiving services.
-Approximately 6.8% of the 96 000 children ever enrolled in the District's Medicaid program during FY13-around 7.000 children-were treated for mental illness through DBH's Mental Health Rehabilitation Services (MHRS) or a Medicaid managed care organization.16 This is a slight decrease from the 7.6% of children who received a service in FY12.17 Nationally, however, at least 12.4% of children who are Medicaid beneficiaries have mental health.
+Approximately 6.8% of the 96000 children ever enrolled in the District's Medicaid program during FY13-around 7.000 children-were treated for mental illness through DBH's Mental Health Rehabilitation Services (MHRS) or a Medicaid managed care organization.16 This is a slight decrease from the 7.6% of children who received a service in FY12.17 Nationally, however, at least 12.4% of children who are Medicaid beneficiaries have mental health conditions.18 This suggests that, conservatively, 5,000 District children who need mental health services may not be receiving them.19 And, for the children who the District reports as receiving a service, we do not know if they received the correct treatment or the services they need to improve their health and quality of life.